 But where do aluminum extrusions come from?
-And how does aluminum extrusion work?
-Discover it in this page:
+And how does aluminum extrusion work in detail?

 Aluminum extrusion is a process used to transform aluminum alloy into objects by forcing the material through a die under high pressure with a specific cross-sectional profile, to create complex shapes.
 The process involves heating a cylindrical billet of aluminum to a temperature where it becomes malleable, and then pushing it through a die to produce the desired shape.